wapopartners/Fusion-Training-PageBuilder-Features/readme.md

-# fusion-05
+# fusion-11

-## Description
-This branch is the starter code for Task 6 in the Fusion training curriculum.

-## User Story
+## User story
-As a user, I would like to be able to render many pieces of content via this template in the browser.
+As a user, I would like configure my pages to use site-specific variables.

+## Concepts
+- Runtime Properties

+## New files:
+- `/properties/index.js`
+- `/properties/sites/demo.js`

+## What's next
+Our next task is to consider how we can use PageBuilder to render content for different outputs that require special formats.
+Switch to branch `fusion-12` to learn more about working with multiple output types.